 Music is an integral part of everyday life at King Richard III College and is included in the curriculum in Spain.
-Music is not an option at every international school in Mallorca so we are extremely proud of our musical success at IGCSE and at A Level with students gaining Cambridge Outstanding Learner Awards in 2015 and 2016 for their A Level Music work .
+Music is not an option at every international school in Mallorca so we are extremely proud of our musical success at IGCSE and at A Level with students gaining Cambridge Outstanding Learner Awards for their A Level Music work .

 As a valued subject, all students in Key Stage 3 receive 2 lessons of music per week in groups of 10-12 following the English National Curriculum.
 Students in Years 10 & 11 may opt to do Music IGCSE and our most senior students may complete the AS and A2 qualifications.

 In a Music room equipped with keyboards, pianos, guitars and a large collection of tuned and untuned classroom percussion instruments, students are encouraged to participate in practical work in small groups and in class activities, learning to respect Music from different genres, cultures, countries and periods of history.
 Students develop the skills to describe and analyse Music using the correct terminology and to contribute confidently in discussions and performances.

-Every year over 50 students take part in our musical productions such as Les Miserables, Mamma Mia!, West Side Story and Chicago.
-Each class in Key Stage 3 prepares musical presentations for the School Prizegiving ceremony at the end of the Summer term.
+Every year over 60 students take part in our musical productions such as Les Miserables, West Side Story, Little Shop of Horrors and Chicago.
+Opportunities to perform arise in assemblies and at the Prizegiving ceremony at the end of the Summer term.